About Hometown West — In Depth

 The Putnam County Clerk's Office administers all elections for Hometown voters.
 Located at 12093 Winfield Road, Suite 1300, Winfield, WV 25213, the office can be reached at 304-586-0202.
 Their website at www.putnamcountyclerk.com provides election information including registration deadlines, polling locations, sample ballots, and results.
 West Virginia voters can register online through the Secretary of State's website at GoVoteWV.com, which handles registration, updates, and voter status verification.
 The registration deadline is 21 days before any election.

 Voters must provide their driver's license number or the last four digits of their Social Security number when registering.
 First-time voters who register by mail must show identification when voting for the first time.
 As an unincorporated community, Hometown has no municipal elections for mayor or town council.
 Residents participate in county, state, and federal elections only.
 Putnam County holds partisan elections for County Commission (three commissioners serving staggered six-year terms), Sheriff (four-year term), County Clerk (four-year term), Assessor (four-year term), Prosecuting Attorney (four-year term), and various other county offices during the general election cycle in even-numbered years.
 West Virginia holds partisan primary elections in May and general elections on the first Tuesday after the first Monday in November.
 Residents can find their assigned polling place using the voter registration lookup tool at GoVoteWV.com.
 By entering name and date of birth, voters verify registration status, view their assigned precinct and polling location, and see sample ballots for upcoming elections.
 West Virginia makes extensive election records publicly available.
 Voter registration lists are available for purchase by political parties, candidates, and certain organizations, though commercial use is prohibited.
 Campaign finance reports for all candidates and political action committees are searchable through the West Virginia Secretary of State's Campaign Finance Reporting System.
 Candidate filing information, including declarations of candidacy and nominating petitions, are public records maintained by the Putnam County Clerk.
 Precinct-level election results are published after each election and maintained as permanent public records.
-In the November 2024 presidential election, Putnam County saw approximately 30,000 voters cast ballots, representing roughly 65% turnout of registered voters.
 The county has historically shown strong Republican preference in federal elections while maintaining competitive local races.
-Looking ahead to November 3, 2026, voters here will decide several significant races.
-At the federal level, West Virginia's U.S. Senate seat currently held by Senator Shelley Moore Capito will be on the ballot, as she is up for re-election in 2026.
 State-level races will include all 100 seats in the West Virginia House of Delegates (two-year terms) and 17 of the 34 West Virginia Senate seats (four-year staggered terms).
 Putnam County voters elect delegates from the 17th and 18th House Districts and a senator from the 8th Senate District.
-County-level offices on the 2026 ballot include Sheriff, County Clerk, and other constitutional officers whose terms expire that year.
 West Virginia permits absentee voting for various reasons including age 65 or older, illness or disability, work schedule conflicts, and absence from the county on election day.
 Absentee ballot applications must be submitted to the Putnam County Clerk's office, with completed ballots returned by mail or in person by election day.
 Early in-person voting is available at the Putnam County Clerk's office during a designated period before each election, typically beginning 13 days before election day.

 Frequently Asked Questions

 To register to vote in Hometown, West Virginia, residents can register online through the West Virginia Secretary of State's website, by mail, or in person at the Putnam County elections office.
 West Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the West Virginia Secretary of State's voter lookup tool.
-For local municipal elections in Hometown, contact the Putnam County Clerk's office for schedules and ballot information.
+For local county and state elections (Hometown is an unincorporated community in Putnam County and does not hold municipal elections), contact the Putnam County Clerk's office for schedules and ballot information.

 Property records for Hometown, West Virginia are maintained by the Putnam Commissioner of the Revenue's Office and the Putnam County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Putnam County, including parcels in Hometown.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Putnam County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many West Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Putnam County offices at the county courthouse.
 The Putnam County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hometown, West Virginia residents are available through both county and state offices.
 The West Virginia Department of Health and Human Resources, Vital Registration, located in Charleston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in West Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Putnam County Clerk's office issues marriage licenses and maintains marriage records for Putnam County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.